annikasalmi/exo_venus_evolution/venus_evolution/README.txt

 EXPLANATION OF CODE STRUCTURE:

 %% MC_calc.py
 This python script perfoms the Monte Carlo calculations to reproduce results from the main text.
 It also contains nominal parameter ranges, which can be altered to reproduce different scenarios and sensitivity tests.
 Model outputs are saved as "Venus_ouputs_revisions.npy", whereas corresponding input parameters are saved as "Venus_inputs_revisions.npy".
 Note that these will be overwritten every time MC_Calc.py finishes running, unless file names are changed manually.
 These two files are subsequently used by the script "Plot_MC_output.py" to plot results.
-The file Venus_inputs has dimensions ITERATIONS X 6, where the second dimension contains the six classes that define all input parameters: inputs, Planet_inputs, Init_conditions, Numerics, Stellar_inputs, MC_inputs
+The file Venus_inputs has dimensions ITERATIONS X 6, where the second dimension contains the six classes that define all input parameters: inputs, PlanetInputs, InitConditions, Numerics, StellarInputs, MCInputs
 The file Venus_outputs has dimensions ITERATIONS, where each iteration contains a python class with outputs from "Main_code_callable.py": total_time, total_y, FH2O_array, FCO2_array, MH2O_liq, MH2O_crystal, MCO2_liq, Pressre_H2O, CO2_Pressure_array, fO2_array, Mass_O_atm, Mass_O_dissolved, water_frac, Ocean_depth, Max_depth, Ocean_fraction